River Deep – Mountain High: Reissues

 After "River Deep – Mountain High" was revived by other bands, Ike & Tina Turner's original version was reissued by A&M Records in 1969.
 It has since gained the recognition Spector wanted for the record.
 Reviewing the single, Record World called it a "classic, perhaps the greatest single of all time."

 Ike & Tina Turner recorded different renditions of the song without Spector's "Wall of Sound" production style.
 A version on the 1973 album Nutbush City Limits was released as a single titled "River Deep, Mountain High 1974" on United Artists Records in France.
 Another version from an undetermined year was released on the 1991 compilation Proud Mary: The Best of Ike & Tina Turner.

 Tina Turner recorded a few solo versions, in 1986, 1991 and 1993.
-Tina included live performances on her albums, Tina Live in Europe and Tina Live.
+She included live performances on her albums, Tina Live in Europe and Tina Live.